queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 25,800

-You are considered proficient with this armor even if you lack proficiency with medium armor..
+You are considered proficient with this armor even if you lack proficiency with medium armor.

 ___Set Bonus (3 of 4).___ Increase your hit points by 1 for each level you have gained.